Tanato/js-automated-test-guidelines/README.md

 ### Organizing Tests

-**Do** break your tests in multiple sub-describes, grouping them by subject
+**Do** break your tests in multiple sub-describes, grouping them by subject, like functions or properties

 **Why?** Grouping them makes it easier to idenfify what's been tested